abhishekmishra/picoturtle/README.md

-# PicoTurtle 0.3.0 experiment
+# PicoTurtle 0.3.0

-This directory contains the Raylib-based PicoTurtle runtime being developed for the `0.3.0` release, codenamed `matrix-goose`.
-It runs Lua turtle programs without the original Qt IDE or Skia renderer.
+PicoTurtle is a Raylib-based runtime for drawing with Lua, codenamed `matrix-goose` for the `0.3.0` release.
+It runs turtle programs written in any code editor without requiring the former Qt IDE or Skia renderer.

 ## Build

-The build uses CMake, vcpkg, and the Makefile in this directory:
+The build uses CMake, vcpkg, and the root Makefile:

 ```sh
 make genbuild